Flow-Roll/FlowRoll_Contracts/README.md

 ✅ On-Chain Gambling Is DeFi:
 1. It is non-custodial (users control their funds via smart contracts).

-2. It operates on decentralized infrastructure (Deployed on Flow Blockchain
+2. It operates on decentralized infrastructure.
+Deployed on Flow Blockchain

 3. The logic is enforced by public smart contracts, not a central operator.

 4. Payouts are automatic and transparent.

-5. Often includes DeFi-like mechanics, token governance by NFT ownership.
+5. Includes DeFi-like mechanics, token governance by NFT ownership.

 ### How it works?